Home Vampire Myths

 Moderate or "blood-craving" Sanguinarians are satisfied with smaller amounts of blood from "donors" and do not report the same intensity of withdrawal symptoms, or inner compulsion as severe Sanguinarians.
 They may be satisfied for far longer periods of time with various substitutes, and their need for blood may be more intertwined with complex emotional and sexual feelings.
 However, they are not merely blood fetishists, because they do report a physical need to drink blood.

-Five or six years ago, some individuals circulated among the online vampiric community claiming to be "extreme sanguinarians" who required--and got--a pint or more of human blood per day in order to survive.
+About a decade ago, some individuals circulated among the Online Vampire Community claiming to be "extreme sanguinarians" who required--and got--a pint or more of human blood per day in order to survive.
 I have not encountered this category of Sanguinarian, or references to them, recently.

-A primary characteristic of Sanguinarians is their presentation of their condition as a liability.
-Sanguinarians rarely, if ever, admit that their vampiric state confers any advantages.
+Sanguinarians consider their condition to be an unclassified chronic disability requiring constant vigilance, effort and stamina to endure.
+They rarely, if ever, claim that their vampiric state confers any advantages.
 Their websites and fora are devoted to articles about managing and coping with such stressful symptoms as blood deprivation, extreme photosensitivity, nocturnal biological schedules, migraine headaches, "blood rages," "awakening" (coming to terms with being a Sanguinarian) and numerous associated social and psychological issues.
-Sanguinarian fora are similar to support fora for other severe chronic syndromes and illnesses--being a Sanguinarian, it often seems, is an unenviable misfortune that requires constant vigilance, effort and stamina to endure.
-Occasionally someone in the fora will state that they enjoy some advantages that they ascribe to their vampiric condition, such as keener than average senses, enhanced physical strength, or faster healing.
-Such claims are usually rationalized by other members of the forum as "probably within normal limits" (and it's impossible to prove that they aren't, after all) or, on a bad day, as evidence that the claimant is a "poseur."
+Sanguinarian fora are similar to support fora for other severe chronic syndromes and illnesses.

-There are a few Sanguinarians who discuss what they see as vampiric advantages (such as charisma), or who say that they don't believe they're human beings (but in all other ways agree with the Sanguinarians' self-definition).
+Sanguinarians are the most likely Vampire-Identified People to explain, at length, to newcomers why "no one really wants to be a vampire," and to describe their condition as a tragic misfortune.
+There are a very few Sanguinarians who discuss what they see as vampiric powers (such as charisma, keener than average senses, enhanced physical strength, or faster healing), or who say that they don't believe they're truly human beings.
 These individuals are the minority, however.
 Most Sanguinarians are downright aggressive in their insistance that they're human beings, and many will further assert that "we're all human" and no non-humans really exist.

 For more information about Sanguinarians, see the following websites: